Time to Read: 10 minutes

 - The Lithium-Ion battery makes the hearing aid a bit bigger than ones with a standard size 312 or 13 battery.

-- It might need to be sent for repair when the battery requires replacement.
+- It might need to be sent for repair when the battery requires replacement - Some brands like Oticon allows for in-clinic replacement.

 ZPower ® Silver-Zinc: